postmodern/chruby/README.md

 * Does not hook `cd`.
 * Does not install executable shims.
 * Does not require Rubies be installed into your home directory.
-* Does not automatically switch Rubies upon login or when changing directories.
+* Does not automatically switch Rubies by default.
 * Does not require write-access to the Ruby directory in order to install gems.

 ## Install